MartinVyip/WeatherStation/README.md

 A single-chip boost converter has been added to step up the voltage from the power sources to a stable 3.6V.
 This ensures reliable operation even with low input voltage (as low as 400mV) from the solar panel.
 [Power supply redundancy schematic](https://elentec.narod.ru/Documents/part10/Index0.htm) prioritizes the higher voltage source, allowing the module to operate seamlessly under varying conditions.

 ### **Low Power Consumption**
-The module is exceptionally efficient, consuming just 5.8µA in idle mode (99.5% of the time).
-This allows the lithium battery to power the module for over four years without solar input.
+The module is exceptionally efficient, consuming just 9.7µA in idle mode (99.5% of the time).
+This allows the lithium battery to power the module for over two years without solar input.